The Partae

 How did you first start playing music?

-Please tell us about the dynamic in the band between each member:
+Please tell us about any future music that’s in the works:

 Who are you listening to at the moment?